inferris-com/.github/profile/README.md

 # Welcome to Inferris! 🌟

 At Inferris, we're all about exciting endeavors and fostering a sense of unity within our community.
-We're currently building our very own Minecraft network infrastructure to provide an extraordinary gaming experience that prioritizes genuine friendships and connections.
+We're currently building our very own platform, which is currently focused on the Discord and Minecraft network infrastructure, to provide an extraordinary  experience that prioritizes genuine friendships and connections.

 ## About us
 Inferris is an inclusive community for individuals aged **17+**, offering not only a meticulously crafted Minecraft server but also a vibrant Discord community server.
 We believe in creating an environment where meaningful connections can flourish and real conversations can take place.